WorldVistA/ViViaN/Documentation/howToSubmit.rst

 target for the merge is the ``master`` branch.**

 When the information is set, click on the Create pull request button to generate the request.
-Below is an example using a different branch which shows both the places where the information is set and the button to generate the pull request.
+Below is an example using a different development branch which shows both the places where the information is set and the button to generate the pull request.

 .. figure::
    http://code.osehra.org/content/named/SHA1/c56600-vivianCreatePullRequestHighlight.png